deterministicj/AntiSyphonTraining-VM-Fix-Menu/README.md

 This project contains scripts created to automatically disable automatic Windows Store and Windows Updates.

-The update of Store applications and Windows Updates are known to break some funcionality of the VM.
+The install of Store application updates and Windows Updates are known to break some funcionality of the VM.

 # Getting Started